AlexKMarshall/AlexKMarshall/README.md

-## Hi there 👋, I'm Alex, a front-end developer from London.
+## Hi there 👋, I'm Alex, a front-end developer from London

 I'm an instructor 👨‍🏫 [@Codeworks](https://github.com/codeworks) and mentor 🦸‍♂️ [@codebar.io](http://codebar.io/).
 In a former life I was product manager and customer advocate, so I'm especially passionate about awesome functional, accessible and well-tested UIs.